bloominstituteoftechnology/node-testing2-project/README.md

 Here is a checklist of tasks to help you put your project together:

-- Generate a `.gitignore` file.
+- Generate a `.gitignore` file. - Done
-- Install express, knex@0.95.15, sqlite3 as plain dependencies.
+- Install express, knex@0.95.15, sqlite3 as plain dependencies. - Done
 - Alternatively install express, knex, @vscode/sqlite3 as plain dependencies.
 - Install jest, eslint, nodemon, supertest, cross-env as dev-dependencies.
 - Configure jest and eslint using `npx <libname> --init`.